HEP-FCC/FCCeePhysicsPerformance/General/README.md

 #### How to run jet algorithms
 - To see how one can run a jet algorithm over a collection of particles, see in [examples/FCCee/top/hadronic](https://github.com/HEP-FCC/FCCAnalyses/blob/master/examples/FCCee/top/hadronic/analysis.py#L40).
 This is an interface to FastJet, although not all the algorithms that are implemented in FastJet are currently available in this interface.
 See in [JetClustering.h](https://github.com/HEP-FCC/FCCAnalyses/blob/master/analyzers/dataframe/JetClustering.h) for more details.
 - remember: the jets that are on the (spring2021) EDM4Hep files **should not be used**, see the caveats above
-- details on the interface to FastJet in FCCAnalyses can be found in Julie Torndal's thesis
+- details on the interface to FastJet in FCCAnalyses can be found in [Julie Torndal's thesis](https://cernbox.cern.ch/index.php/s/UJ179yqvXhzTvJZ)

 #### How to run kinematic fits
-- see the ABCfit++ software package described in Julie's thesis
+- see the ABCfit++ software package described in [Julie Torndal's thesis](https://cernbox.cern.ch/index.php/s/UJ179yqvXhzTvJZ)
 - stand-alone package for the while, see the [github repo](https://github.com/Torndal/ABCfitplusplus)